Szymon-Czuszek/SAS-Data-Science/README.md

 The data is manually entered using the input statement followed by the cards section, where each line represents information about an individual.
 This example serves as a template for creating datasets to manage information about individuals, which can be valuable for various analytical and reporting purposes in SAS.

+## SAS Data Processing Example: "personnel" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "personnel" containing information about individuals.
+The dataset has four variables:

+1. **identifier**: Represents the unique identifier of the individual.
+2. **years**: Indicates the age of the individual.
+3. **sex**: Indicates the gender of the individual (M for male, F for female).
+4. **mass**: Indicates the weight of the individual.

+The data is read from the "cards" section using the INPUT statement with specified column positions.
+Each line in the "cards" section represents information about an individual, including their unique identifier, age, gender, and weight.

+### Explanation:
+The personnel dataset is structured to store information about individuals, including their unique identifier, age, gender, and weight.
+The data is read from the "cards" section using the INPUT statement with specified column positions.
+Each line in the "cards" section represents information about an individual, including their unique identifier, age, gender, and weight.
+The resulting dataset provides a structured representation of individuals' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

 ## Usage

 Clone the repository to your local machine.